Rejection and Importance Sampling based Perfect Simulation for Gibbs hard-sphere models: Abstract

 \section{Abstract}

-We consider the problem of generating perfect samples from a Gibbs point process, a spatial process that is absolutely continuous with respect to a Poisson point process.
-Examples include area-interaction processes, Strauss processes, hard-sphere model and the Ising model.
-Traditionally, this problem is addressed using {\it coupling from the past} (CFTP) based methodologies.
-In this paper, we focus on {\it acceptance-rejection} based methods.
-Our key contribution is a novel {\it importance sampling} based acceptance-rejection methodology for generating perfect samples from Gibbs point processes, with a specific focus on a simpler setting of hard-sphere model (defined on a unit cube) that we analyze in an asymptotic regime where the number of spheres generated increases to infinity while the sphere radius decreases to zero at varying rates.
-We compare analytically and numerically, the computational effort required by the proposed method with naive acceptance-rejection based methods as well as with popular dominated CFTP based algorithms.
-Our analysis of the hard-sphere models relies upon identifying the large deviations decay rates of no overlap probability of spheres when their centers are distributed as a homogeneous Poisson point process; these results may also be of independent interest.
+Coupling from the past (CFTP) methods have been used to generate perfect samples from finite Gibbs hard-sphere models, an important class of spatial point processes, which is a set of spheres with the centers on a bounded region that are distributed as a homogeneous Poisson point process (PPP) conditioned that spheres do not overlap with each other.
+We propose an alternative importance sampling based rejection methodology for the perfect sampling of these models.
+We analyze the asymptotic expected running time complexity of the proposed method when the intensity of the reference PPP increases to infinity while the (expected) sphere radius decreases to zero at varying rates.
+We further compare the performance of the proposed method analytically and numerically with a naive rejection algorithm and popular dominated CFTP algorithms.
+Our analysis relies upon identifying large deviations decay rates of the non-overlapping probability of spheres whose centers are distributed as a homogeneous PPP.